Changaa: Production and distribution

-Health issues
+Health concerns

 The drink is sometimes adulterated by adding substances like jet fuel, embalming fluid or battery acid, which has the effect of giving the beverage more 'kick'.
 Drinkers have suffered blindness or death due to methanol poisoning.
 The water used to make the drink in illegal breweries is also often below acceptable health standards and sometimes contaminated with sewage.

 Origin of name

+The spirit's name, Chang'aa, means literally "kill me quick."

 The name Chang'aa was adopted in the 1950s when Oyuga Muganda, an AP in Kisumu, once narrated the story in the presence of Tom Omuga how Pelele (aka Woraj) got its name as Chang'aa.

 Women from the Kano area of Kisumu used to ferry fresh milk in pots to sell to Kisumu residents.
 The colonial government had banned the sale of local liquor (Pelele) and so the women carrying milk also carried Pelele disguised as milk.

-One day a white policeman who had been tipped off about the underground trafficking of Pelele stopped the women milk sellers on the road to inspect their pots of "milk".
+One day, a white policeman who had been tipped off about the underground trafficking of Pelele stopped the women milk sellers on the road to inspect their pots of "milk".
 One of the pots had Pelele and not milk.

 The policeman ordered all the pots lined on the roadside and asked "Maziwa ya nani?"

 An interpreter repeated in Dholuo "Ma Chag ng'a?" (meaning "whose milk is this?").

 So the policeman charged the women with transporting and selling Chang'aa.
 That is allegedly how the name Chang'aa came about.